NUKnightLab/LoRaHarvest/README.md

 You may need to add your device to platformio.ini.
 I have included the Uno and the Adafruit Feather M0 because this is what I have access to and work with.
 I will probably add in the Feather 32u4 soon as well.

+## Non-library projects

+The structure here is library-centric to encourage modular design and because setting up a library project is less intuitive than getting started on a main project.

+If you are creating a main runtime project, simply build out that code in the src directory with main.cpp.
+I would still recommend identifying functional areas of your code that you can factor into lib.
+Tests for main program code would likely be organized under the main test folder rather than the lib test folder.

+## Arduino IDE compatibility?

+Note that if you want Arduino IDE compatibility, rather than a main.cpp, you would have an .ino file that is named the same as this project.
+PlatformIO will automatically convert this to a .cpp file during compilation.

+For example, we might have `src/EmbeddedProject/EmbeddedProject.ino` then in the platformio.ini file under the `[platformio]` config section:
+`src_dir = EmbeddedProject`.
+In this way, you could also have multiple related projects that you target by modifying the src_dir parameter as needed.

+Please note, I have not actually tested this in the Arduino IDE.
+There is the obvious caveat that you don't really have access to the unit testing setup in the Arduino IDE, or anything that is not PlatformIO.
+Thus I recommend one of the several PlatformIO approaches for development (VS Code, Atom, and command-line are all options).